Ohadforman/ZF_ele_app/README.md

 - [ ] create a API parametrs file to interact with the python script from outside
 - [ ] make the approve logic striaght from the first page bottun
 - [ ] seperate python PCB generator from code. make it dynamic for chnages in packege
+- [ ] integrate KICAD to the PCB python code with a list of components
 ### In Progress

 ## Frontend Tasks